 An up-to-date Will is the only way to make sure that, after you pass away, your wishes are carried out.
 If you die without making a Will, you’re said to die intestacy, and your assets will be distributed according to a pre-determined formula and maybe not for your family, friends and the issues you care about as intended.

 Writing a Will is one of the most significant decisions you’ll ever make.
 It’s important to take your time, but it’s a simple process once you’ve made your decision.
 We recommend you consult your solicitor, who can provide an estimate of cost and help you write your Will.

 You don’t have to be wealthy to make a Will.
 Whoever you are, whatever your situation, even with a small gift, you can make an enormous and lasting difference in the lives of children.

-Gifts provide UNICEF with vital funds for long-term planning and development.
 Leaving a gift to a specific type of work or location might mean that we cannot fulfil your wishes if we are no longer doing that work or in a particular area.
 Keeping your gift for general purposes enables UNICEF to use it where the need is greatest at the time.

 Your Will records your wishes at a particular point in time.
 It’s advisable to regularly review your Will as your circumstances change, to accurately reflect your current wishes.
 If your existing Will still reflects most of your wishes, and you simply wish to make some additions or minor changes, your solicitor can help you create a Codicil.
 It’s important to consult your solicitor to ensure the original Will is not affected.